adequatej/mapping-flavor/README.md

 ## 🎓 **Academic Research Project**

 This project investigates how Taiwan's night markets function as sites of cultural identity negotiation, examining the preservation of Taiwanese and Hakka culinary traditions within the broader context of post-colonial Taiwan.
-Through observational research and critical cultural analysis, this study explores how food vendors navigate authenticity, tourism pressures, and cultural preservation.
+Through observational research and critical cultural analysis, this study explores how food vendors navigate authenticity, tourism pressures, and cultural preservation..

 ## 🔬 **Research Framework**